-If your protected site is a SSSI, you must refer to Sites of special scientific interest: managing your land - GOV.UK (www.gov.uk) to see if your activity requires Natural England consent, and complete a SSSI Consent form GOV.UK (www.gov.uk).
+If your protected site is a SSSI, you must refer to Sites of special scientific interest: managing your land on Gov.uk to see if your activity requires Natural England consent, and complete a SSSI Consent form Give notice and get consent for a planned activity on a SSSI if required.
 If the land on which the activity is taking place is designated as a protected site, your application must have the support from the relevant body responsible for the protected site designation as well as demonstrate how it will help to maintain or improve its management or condition.